emissary-ingress/emissary/docs/user-guide/getting-started.md

     * Click the **Open Anyway** button.
     * On the new dialog, click the **Open** button.

-2. Run the installer with `./edgectl install`
+2. Run the installer with `edgectl install`

 </details>